-MacOS: \$InstalledPath\$/IBMSPSSStatistics.app/Contents/MacOS/
+MacOS: /Applications/IBM SPSS Statistics/SPSS Statistics.app/Contents/MacOS

 - The directory path for the location of the production job uses the Windows back slash convention.
 On Macintosh and Linux, use forward slashes.
-The forward slashes in the quoted data file specification will work on all operating systems since this quoted string is inserted into the command syntax file and forward slashes are acceptable in commands that include file specifications (for example, GET FILE, GET DATA, SAVE) on all operating systems. - The silent keyword suppresses any user prompts in the production job, and the --symbol switch inserts the quoted data file name and location wherever the runtime symbol @sex male appears in the command syntax files included in the production job.
+The forward slashes in the quoted data file specification will work on all operating systems since this quoted string is inserted into the command syntax file and forward slashes are acceptable in commands that include file specifications (for example, GET FILE, GET DATA, SAVE) on all operating systems. - The silent keyword suppresses any user prompts in the production job, and the --symbol switch inserts the supplied string ('male') wherever the runtime symbol @sex appears in the command syntax files included in the production job.